-4.5 Access to the file
+7 Access to the file

-- 70. ESMA is invited by the Commission to advise on the procedure regarding the rights to access to the file of the persons subject to the investigation, including the limits to such access to protect other persons' business secrets, ESMA's internal preparatory documents and other confidential information. - 71.
-In the consultation paper, ESMA took into account the similarities between Articles 25i(4), 25l(2), 64(4) and 67(2) of EMIR as amended, Articles 23e(4), 25(2) and 36c(2) of the CRA Regulation and Articles 48i(5) and 48j(2) of BMR as amended.
-It also took into consideration Articles 5 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020. - 72.
-In Based on ESMA's practice in previous enforcement cases with respect to TRs and CRAs, ESMA did not consider that changes would be needed and saw merits in having similar rules for Benchmark Administrators, i.e. to foresee the possibility for the parties to whom a statement of findings has been sent to request and thus to have access to the file following the notification of such statement of findings but to restrict the use of any documents obtained through such a request to judicial or administrative proceedings concerning Regulation (EU) No 2016/1011.
+- 50. ESMA is invited by the Commission to advise on the procedure regarding the rights to access to the file of the persons subject to the investigation, including the limits to such access to protect other persons' business secrets, ESMA's internal preparatory documents and other confidential information. - 51.
+ESMA has taken into account the similarities between Articles 25i(4), 25l(2), 64(4) and 67(2) of EMIR as amended, Articles 23e(4), 25(2) and 36c(2) of the CRA Regulation and Articles 48i(5) and 48j(2) of BMR as amended.
+It has also taken into consideration Articles 5 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020. - 52.
+Based on ESMA's practice in previous enforcement cases with respect to TRs and CRAs, ESMA does not consider that changes would be needed and sees merits in having similar rules for Benchmark Administrators, i.e. to foresee the possibility for the parties to whom a statement of findings has been sent to request and thus to have access to the file following the notification of such statement of findings but to restrict the use of any documents obtained through such a request to judicial or administrative proceedings concerning Regulation (EU) No 2016/1011.